Virtual advertising: History

-Throughout the 1980s and 2000s, advertisement on television and newspapers were a popular form of spreading information.
-Jeremiah Lynwood, a media and marketing expert, has had many years of experience on advertisement.
-His book on 'Digital Advertisement', describes his analysis towards the history and progression of advertisement within the US culture.
+Throughout the 1980s, 1990s, and 2000s, advertising on television and in newspapers was a popular method of spreading information.
+Jeremiah Lynwood, a media and marketing expert, has many years of experience in advertising.
+His book 'Digital Advertisement' describes his analysis of the history and progression of advertising in US culture.
 Lynwood stated that "Thirty years ago, consumers viewed an average of 560 ads per day".
 This consisted mostly from newspapers, to television shows, to gasoline pumps, and so on.
 He also stated that, at the time, "American consumers may be exposed to 3,000 commercial messages every day".
 Within that time frame, the exposure of daily ads have supported many local and big businesses.
-Reaching the 2000s and 2010s, the increase of technological advances have created new opportunities for many businesses to grow.
+With the arrival of the 2000s and 2010s, technological advances have created new opportunities for many businesses to grow.
 According to digital marketing experts, it is estimated that most Americans are exposed to nearly 4,000 to 10,000 ads each day.
 The use of cellular phones have created a new portal where broadcasters are able to push their ads on to the consumer, wherever and whenever they want.